 NEW UPDATE: Payments Awarded for Covid-19 Pandemic Unemployment Payment and Enhanced Illness Benefit

-Since last week’s payment, 33,000 people have closed their claim for a Pandemic Unemployment Payment.
-Of these, 21,900 will be receiving their last payment tomorrow.
+Since last week’s payment, 30,000 people have closed their claim for a Pandemic Unemployment Payment.
+Some 17,900 will be receiving their final payment tomorrow.

 The above payments are in addition to the 225,600 people who were reported on the Live Register as of the end of May.